Vizonex/CyStub/README.md

 __CyStub__ is a `.pyi` Extension Stub Compiler tool for Cython users.

-This tool was Inspired by this pull request seen here: https://github.com/cython/cython/pull/3818 Which didn't make it into production...
+This tool was Inspired by this pull request seen here: https://github.com/cython/cython/pull/3818 Which didn't make it into production and It was inpried by llparse and a few other dsls...

 Over the years people have had to overcome the hard challege of writing stubfiles manually and